Erica globiceps subsp. consors

 Photographer: Judd Kirkel Welwitch

-Due to the lower number of stamens in the flower of E. globiceps (only four, whereas Erica species were initially defined as plants bearing flowers that have eight stamens), the two forms of this plant were earlier classified among the “Minor Genera” of the Ericaceae family in two different genera.
-These genera were Simocheilus (that included subsp. consors) and Syndesmanthus (that included subsp. globiceps) respectively.
+Due to the lower number of stamens in the flower of E. globiceps (only four, whereas Erica species were initially defined as those plants in the family bearing flowers that have eight stamens), the forms of this plant were earlier classified among the “Minor Genera” of the Ericaceae family in two different genera.
+These genera were Simocheilus (that included subsp. consors) and Syndesmanthus (that included subsp. globiceps and subsp. gracilis) respectively.